The Fascinating Brain exhibition

 CNCR Amsterdam, Netherlands

 Institut de Neurosciences de Marseille

 Another detail of the mural artwork at full size, this time in a dark region.
-Cellular somata and spines are more visible in this case.
+Nuclei (within somata) and spines on branches are more visible in this case.

 The Neuro-Glia-Vascular ensemble